haxsaw/actuator-docs/source/manual/namespace-basic.rst

 1. Define the logical Roles of a system.
 2. Define the relationships between logical Roles and hosts in the infra model where the Roles are to execute.
 3. Arrange the Roles in a meaningful hierarchy.
-4. Establish names within the hierarchy whose values will impact configuration activities and the operation of the Roles.
+4. Establish names (Vars) within the hierarchy whose values will impact configuration activities and the operation of the Roles.

 Together, Vars and Roles provide considerable representative power in describing namespaces, but before we dig into